reiloe/conduit-cicd/README.md

 - `DJANGO_SU_NAME`, `DJANGO_SU_EMAIL`, `DJANGO_SU_PASSWORD` — initial superuser creation
 - `SECRET_KEY`, `DEBUG`, `ALLOWED_HOSTS` — Django settings
 - `CORS_ORIGINS` — comma-separated allowed origins for Django
+- `DEPLOYMENT_HOST_FINGERPRINT` - The fingerprint of the deployment server
 - Optionally `GHCR_TOKEN` if you want to use a personal access token with `write:packages` instead of `GITHUB_TOKEN` for GHCR pushes (useful for `act` local testing)

 > Do not store secrets in the repository.
 The workflow uses these secrets to generate `.env` on the server at deploy time.